 Venue and transport links:

 Tyndale Baptist Church, Whiteladies Road, Redland BS8 2QG opp.
 Clifton Down Station.
-(Click map above for larger view)

 Transport links: